A field of lush green grass, a blanket of stars above your head, and wind blowing through your hair!

 The Dream, by Henri Rousseau (1910)

-One of the most famous landscape paintings and one of the last of Henri’s oil paintings by Henri Rousseau.
+One of the most famous landscape paintings and also one of the last oil paintings by Henri Rousseau.

 The Dream is the largest jungle painting that was curated by him.

-His mistress from his youth years is the main subject of this painting, who can be seen sitting naked in the left.
+His mistress from his youth years is the main subject of this painting, who can be seen sitting naked on the left.

 This landscape painting depicts a lot of personalities that are hidden due to colors like the tigers and the snakes, and a flute player as well.